GeekyAnts/native-base-docs/docs/customize/Button.md

 ##### With Button theme

-With this theme of Button component you can modify any style rules applied to the default Button component.
+With the Button component, you can modify any of the style rules that were applied by default.

 *Syntax*